weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 * GitLab offers feature flags using this tech - but don't use it internally
 * Don't see an eventing solution for track experiments and replacing checkpoint
 * Unless you use the proxy, the toggles are evaluated on the server.
 Meaning client data is sent from the application
-* In my testing (docker DB, Docker Unleash) my application didn't see when the toggle switched from enabled to disabled.
+* In my testing (docker DB, Docker Unleash), my application didn't see when the toggle switched from enabled to disabled.
-   * adding a call to wait for the client to be ready solved this issue.
+   * having the client wait to be ready before checking the flag solved the issue.
+It turned out the client didn't have the flag data, so it returned the default value, which in my case, was false.
 * Confusing application concept

 #### Split
 ##### Pricing
-* Priced by MTK (Monthly Tracked Keys) + User Seats (how we identify clustomers)
+* Priced by MTK (Monthly Tracked Keys) + User Seats (how we identify customers)
 * Free tier 10 seats
 * Platform tier (no prices on the web)
 ##### General